-Before the start of this year’s 6 Nations Rugby, a supercomputer predicted England would win the Grand Slam and Wales would have a dismal few weeks.
+Before the start of the 2022 6 Nations Rugby, a supercomputer predicted England would win the Grand Slam and Wales would have a dismal few weeks.
 As we shall see, the reality was somewhat different.

 Whilst rugby is - for some - a trivial matter, statistical and computer models of everyday situations have a regular impact on decisions which affect our lives.

 During the past year we have seen models used across the globe to help us understand the possible impacts of Covid-19.

 So what exactly is a model and how good is it for predicting real life?